Do you want to run Windows apps or games on Debian 13 Trixie? PlayOnLinux 4.3.4 may be the solution you need.

 Step 1

-One of the programs that work compatible with PlayOnLinux is EditPad Lite.
-Execute the command below in the terminal to quickly download this wonderful note-taking application to your computer.
+One of the programs that works in harmony with PlayOnLinux is EditPad Lite.
+To quickly download this great note‑taking application to your computer, run the command below in the terminal.

 wget https://download.jgsoft.com/editpad/SetupEditPadLite.exe